Private Boat Requirements

 (All BSS Requirements & BSS Checks boats that are privately owned, managed and used)

-Download or read the fourth Edition (Sep 2021) of the BSS Examination Checking Procedures for Private Boats here
+Download or read the Edition 5.0 (2023) of the Core BSS Examination Checking Procedures (ECP) for Private Boats [LINK]

-This complete document (4.5 MB) is 167 pages including titles and introductions.
+This complete document (13.5 MB) is 195 pages including all checks, appendices, titles and introductions.
 It comprises of: -

-Notes on the Revised and improved BSS Examination Checking Procedures - The BSS committees have revised the Examination Checking Procedures (ECP) for private and hire boats as a result of an extensive review of the Procedures.
+Notes on the Revised and improved BSS Examination Checking Procedures - Between 2021 and 2023, the BSS committees have revised the Examination Checking Procedures (ECP) for private and hire boats as a result of an extensive review of the Procedures.

 However, leading from the improvements in clarity and understanding of the Checks, reinforced with recent extensive training of Examiners, situations could arise where an item may be newly discovered as non-compliant and so could require some adjustments or work to meet compliance and improve safety.